LearningRegistry/LearningRegistry/README.md

   `mkvirtualenv` command will automatically activate the newly created virtualenv.

->       pip install pylons pyparsing couchdb restkit cython lxml iso8601
+>       pip install pylons pyparsing couchdb restkit lxml iso8601

+* Change directory to the root of the cloned Learning Registry git repository.

+>       cd [path to clone of the git repository]

+* Install the Learning Registry pylons app.

+>       cd LR
+>       pip install -e .

 ## Setup ##
 * Start up couchdb

 >       launchctl load -w /usr/local/Cellar/couchdb/1.0.2/Library/LaunchDaemons/org.apache.couchdb.plist

+* Change directory to the root of the cloned Learning Registry git repository.

+>       cd [path to clone of the git repository]

+* Create a development configuration file.
+You may copy the original configuration file, in the LR directory.

+>       cp LR/development.ini.orig LR/development.ini

 * Navigate to the `config` directory within your clone of the Learning Registry git repository.

->       cd [path to the clone of the git repository]/config
+>       cd config

 * Load the initial documents for Learning Registry into CouchDB.
 This script will ask a few questions.

->       python setup_node.py

-* Install the Learning Registry pylons app.

->       cd ../LR
+>       ./setup_node.py
->       pip install -e .

 * Edit the development.ini file and replace the line `use = egg:Flup#fcgi_thread` with `use = egg:Paste#http`.